kartonfarkas/api_docs/source/suite/emails/email_multilanguage.rst

 Finalizing a Multi-language Email Campaign
 ==========================================

-Once the A/B testing for an existing multi-language campaign is completed, the email campaign is finalized by this endpoint.
-Contacts will then receive the content in their own language.
+During A/B testing of Multi-language campaigns, two versions are sent for contacts of the same mother tongue living in a particular country (e.g. Chinese living in the UK).
+Once the A/B testing for an existing Multi-language campaign is completed, the email campaign is finalized by this endpoint.
+Contacts in the defined countries will then receive the successful version in their own languages.

 .. note:: This endpoint only works if the Multi-language Email Campaigns feature is enabled for your account.